Frank Rijkaard

+Franklin Edmundo Rijkaard ([ˈfrɑŋklɪn ˈɛtmundoː ˈfrɑŋk ˈrɛikaːrt]; born 30 September 1962) is a Dutch former football player and manager who primarily played as a defensive midfielder.
+Regarded as one of the greatest midfielders of all time, Rijkaard played for Ajax, Real Zaragoza and AC Milan.
+With Ajax, he won five Eredivisie titles and the 1994–1995 Champions League.
+With AC Milan, he won Serie A titles, as well as the 1988–89 and 1989–90 European Cup (Champions League) titles.

+Rijkaard earned 73 caps for the Netherlands national team.
+He was part of the team that won the 1988 European championship and finished third in the 1992 European championship.
+He also played in the 1990 and 1994 World Cups.

+In his managerial career, he is most well known for his five-year tenure at Barcelona where he won the 2004–05 and 2005–06 La Liga titles, as well as the 2005–06 Champions League.
+He has also managed the Netherlands national team, Sparta Rotterdam, Galatasaray and the Saudi Arabia national team.

 Playing career

 Ajax

 Rijkaard was born in Amsterdam.
-His father Herman (1935–2010) was a Surinamese footballer who arrived in the Netherlands along with the father of Ruud Gullit and his mother Neel is Dutch; the two sons grew up playing together in the city.
+His father Herman (1935–2010) was a Surinamese footballer who arrived in the Netherlands along with the father of Ruud Gullit and his mother Neel is Dutch; the two boys grew up playing football together in the city.
 Rijkaard was just 17 when Ajax coach Leo Beenhakker gave him his senior squad debut on 23 August 1980.
 He made an immediate impact, scoring the third goal in a 4–2 away victory over Go Ahead Eagles, the first league match in the 1980–81 season.
 He would play another 23 games for Ajax in his first season, netting four goals.
 In 1981–82, he won his first league championship with Ajax and went on to successfully defend the title the following season.

 Rijkaard stayed at Ajax for seven-and-a-half seasons.
 During this period, he won the Dutch league championship three times (1981–82, 1982–83, 1984–85) and the Dutch Cup three times (1982–83, 1985–86, 1986–87).
 In the 1986–87 season, he won the Cup Winners' Cup with Ajax over Lokomotiv Leipzig, winning 1–0.

 In September 1987, what would have been Rijkaard's third season (1987–88) under Dutchman Johan Cruyff as head coach, Rijkaard stormed off the training field and vowed never to play under him again.
 He was subsequently signed by Sporting CP, but he signed too late to be eligible to play in any competition.
 He was immediately loaned out to Real Zaragoza, but upon completing his first season at Zaragoza was signed by AC Milan.

 AC Milan

 Rijkaard played for five seasons at Milan.
-It was coach Arrigo Sacchi who saw Rijkaard as playing a pivotal role at Milan and transformed the central defender into a world class holding midfielder, where the Dutchman's aggressive and firm style would go on to influence the likes of Patrick Vieira to replicate in future years.
 Playing alongside fellow country-men Marco van Basten and Ruud Gullit, Rijkaard won the European Cup twice (in 1989 against Steaua București and 1990, against Benfica) and the domestic Serie A championship twice.
 In the 1990 European Cup Final, he scored the only goal to win the cup for Milan.